South Asians in the United Kingdom: History

 South Asian peoples began arriving in cities in Britain, such as London, around the mid-17th century.
 The most significant period of migration from South Asia, however, was in the middle of the 20th century.
 Between 1870 and 1950, South Asians had an impact on several areas of British society, including minority rights, war, and representation.

 Lascars

 17th century

-Many South Asians arrived in Europe by sea as lascars or servants.
+Many South Asians came from ships and boats as servants and maids for the more rich.
 English commerce on the Indian subcontinent brought some of these people to England and four South Asian men in London answered the call for sailors for the first English East India Company fleet to Asia.
 Their Portuguese names identifies them as mixed-race Portuguese Luso-Asians.
 Since the 17th century, the East India Company employed thousands of South Asian lascars, scholars and workers (who were mostly Bengali or Muslim) mainly to work on British ships and ports around the world.